 your name—for example if you marry, divorce, separate or change your name

-your income or the income of the people on your application
+your income and assets or the income and assets of the people on your application

 the number of people on your application—for example, you have another child, you and your partner separate, you add or remove a household member from your application